simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 With a given compiler, you can tweak many compilation aspects.
 For instance, `cc -O2 hello_world.c` tells the compiler to optimize the generated executable.
 A more optimized version of the executable is also slower to be generated and, if that does not make much sense for small programs, it can output a much better version of the program when a high enough level of complexity has been reached.

-With [GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) compiler, you can see that our simple program make use of `puts` [syscall](https://en.wikipedia.org/wiki/System_call), however, this depends on the compiler itself and, often, with different compilers, the line: `printf("Hello World\n");` is compiled using `printf` syscall instead.
+With [GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) compiler, you can see that our simple program make use of _puts_ [syscall](https://en.wikipedia.org/wiki/System_call), however, this depends on the compiler itself and, often, with different compilers, the line: `printf("Hello World\n");` is compiled using _printf_ instead.

-Using `-O2` flag can make the compiler use `puts` as this syscall is faster than `printf`.
+Using `-O2` flag can make the compiler use _puts_ as this syscall is faster than _printf_.
 This is a simple, yet meaningful, example but in such a small program it does make no difference in terms of execution speed.
 The compiler is very good at improving written programs if given enough time.
 While developing, though, a low compilation time is often preferred.

 > You can check the standard C library from the terminal using `man` or `--help` flags.
 For example, you can use `man 3 puts` or `man 3 printf` to check documentation of both syscalls (3 makes sure to output the C library description).

 \newpage

 ## Include other source code
 In the very first line of our simple program, you can see a [preprocessor](https://en.wikipedia.org/wiki/Preprocessor) [directive](https://en.wikipedia.org/wiki/Directive_(programming)).
 This line simply tells to the compiler that a file need to be included into the program.
 The compiler, before the compilation, take the content of the file and _paste_ it at the location.
-In this case, `<stdio.h>` declares the prototype of `printf` function so to instruct the compiler on how to execute that specific call.
+In this case, `<stdio.h>` declares the prototype of _printf_ function so to instruct the compiler on how to execute that specific call.
 To prove this point, you can remove the first line and replace it with: `int printf(const char *restrict format, ...);` which is the prototype of the function we want to call.

 ```c
 int printf(const char *restrict format, ...);